openfaas/faas/guide/deployment_k8s.md

 ## Kubernetes

+OpenFaaS is Kubernetes-native and uses *Deployments* and *Services*.
+For more detail check out the ["faas-netes" repository](https://github.com/openfaas/faas-netes).

+> For deploying on a cloud that supports Kubernetes *LoadBalancers* you may also want to apply the configuration in: `cloud/lb.yml`.

 ### Build a cluster

 You can start evaluating FaaS and building functions on your laptop or on a VM (cloud or on-prem).